 On November 22, 1961 a radio reporter named Eleanor Fischer* interviewed Dr. Martin Luther King Jr. in Atlanta.
 She was producing a documentary series on Dr. King and that southern city for the CBC called Project 62.
 She spoke to him again in late 1966 and early 1967.
-Fischer's raw interviews were given to the New York Public Radio Archives by her estate after she died in 2008 at the age of 73.
+Fischer's raw interviews were given to the New York Public Radio Archives by a close friend of hers after she died in 2008 at the age of 73.
 As far as we know, these unedited interviews have never been presented in their entirety until now.

 In this first interview tape above, Dr. King talks about growing up in Atlanta and the reasons for his decision (after considering medicine) to join the ministry.
 He recounts his first awareness of racism at the age of five and his mother's efforts to explain why things were this way without conveying a sense of inferiority or loss of dignity.
 King describes how he arrived in Montgomery, Alabama.
 He had long been concerned about racial injustice and wanted to be part of solving this problem in the South.
 He details his church's efforts to combat the clergy's prevailing political apathy by setting up political action committees, encouraging membership in the NAACP and other civil rights organizations, and trying to increase awareness of the "social gospel."